janko/janko.io/_posts/2015-10-04-introducing-shrine.md

 end
 ```

-Also, while CarrierWave depends on activemodel and mime-types (which is 9
-dependencies in total), and Refile on rest-client, sinatra and mime-types
+Another difference from other gems is number of obligatory dependencies.
+While
+CarrierWave, Refile and Paperlip have 9-12 depedencies in total, Shrine by
-(which is 12 dependencies in total), Shrine only has 1 small dependency for
+default has only 1 small dependency for downloading files.
-downloading files.

 ## Performance